SahneeDEV/slow-tree/README.md

 Feel free to shoot issues and PRs at us.
 Just keep in mind that this was designed as a fun little side project without serious production usage in mind.

 New commits to master are automatically deployed to tree.sahnee.de.
 However, due to highly aggressive caching(Cloudflare, Service Worker & GitHub Pages) it may take a while for the changes to be visible on your machine.

+Please make all Pull Requests against the `develop` branch only.
+We will merge `develop` into `master` once it is time for a new release.